 The time horizon over which you anticipate spending from a portfolio is also critical.
 As in the case of most retirees, your time horizon may be your life expectancy.
 If leaving a legacy is one of your financial goals, your time horizon may be even longer.
 The longer the anticipated time horizon, the greater the potential impact of tax-minimization strategies on your portfolio’s overall durability.

 Before determining spending order, make sure you are making the most of each account type.
 Asset placement refers to the principle of placing asset classes in the optimal account.
 Different types of investments get different tax treatments.
 For example, stocks in taxable accounts receive favorable tax treatment of qualified dividends and long-term capital gains.
 Bonds are generally most efficient in tax-deferred accounts.
-However, decisions regarding your portfolio’s overall asset allocation needs to come first, based on your goals, time horizon and risk tolerance.
+However, decisions regarding your portfolio’s overall asset allocation need to come first, based on your goals, risk tolerance, and time horizon.

 It will be critical to consider all income sources and how payouts could be structured.
 Pensions, deferred comp, annuities, stock options, part-time work, RMDs, and Social Security are all potential sources.
 It will be important to map out a multi-year cash-flow plan to determine when and how much you will need to tap into retirement savings.

-We’ve written before about the importance of a sustainable retirement withdrawal strategy and contemplating your income replacement number.
-Obviously, there is no “one-size-fits-all” strategy.
-Select a spending plan that offers balance between goals, asset allocation and time horizon.
+We’ve written before about making the jump from years of diligent saving and transitioning into spending that money you've stashed away.
+Like with most elements of financial planning, there is no “one-size-fits-all” strategy.
+Map out your spending as best as you can.
+Create a spending plan that offers a balance between your goals, asset allocation, and time horizon.